 What should a cover letter say in its final paragraph?
 After all, if the hiring manager has read this far but hasn’t committed to calling you in for that all-important interview, your final paragraph is where you hook them.

-Here’s what should go in a cover letter’s final paragraph.
+Here’s what should go in your cover letter’s final paragraph.

-Recruiters are busy people.
-They don’t have much available time, so you need to be flexible.
-Reassure the hiring manager by making it clear you’re available for an interview (at their convenience, of course).
+Recruiters are busy.
+They don’t have a lot of time, so you need to be flexible.
+Reassure them by making it clear you’re available for an interview.

-Look at this example from our construction cover letter sample:
+Look at this example from taken from a construction cover letter:

-This applicant makes sure that the hiring manager knows they’re available to come in for interviews whenever they have time.
+This applicant makes sure the hiring manager knows they’re available to come in for an interview at any time.

-Even if you don’t have great availability, you should mention that you’re able to move around your schedule if necessary.
-Finalize things when the hiring manager invites you in for an interview.
+Even if you don’t have great availability, mention how you’re able to move around your schedule if necessary.

-Your cover letter closing is not a time to get fancy — “Sincerely” is how employers will expect you to wrap up your letter, so there’s no reason to deviate from this formality.
+Your cover letter closing is not a time to get creative.
+“Sincerely” is how employers expect you to wrap up your letter, so there’s no reason to write anything else.

-There are some casual closings you might be familiar with in email cover letters, but don’t use them for mailed applications because they’re too informal.
+There are casual closings commonly seen in email cover letters, but don’t use them for normal applications.
+They’re simply too informal.
 These include: